itemis/itemis-blog/CheBlog.md

 ### Prepare the Agent

 This Che plugins starts our server via a `laucher.sh` shell script.
-To be able to do that we need to add a `wsagent` to Che as well.
+To be able to do that we need to add a `agent` to Che as well.
 This agent allows us to get the Language Server server part downloaded automatically (side-load).
 This looks like this.

 ```
 cd agents/che-core-api-agent/src/main/resources/agents/